dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 ### Leading the pack

 F# has been ahead of the curve in the .NET ecosystem in a lot of ways.
 So many of the great language features since C#'s initial Java clone have been inspired by F#.
-Current **features like generics, `async`/`await`, auto-property initializers, exception filters, expression-bodied function members, and pattern-matching were all in F# first**.
+Current **features like generics, `async`/`await`, auto-property initializers, exception filters, expression-bodied function members, and pattern-matching were all in F# first**(or added by the creator of F#).

 ### Shoulders of giants

 Although F# has been leading the charge with Open Source for longer than probably any other Microsoft endeavour, it still has the backing of Microsoft as well as an active OSS community.
 F# was released by Microsoft Research in 2005 and has been on Github since 2010.
-It is lead by the [FSharp Foundation](http://foundation.fsharp.org/) that is dedicated to advance the language.
+It is lead by the [FSharp Foundation](http://foundation.fsharp.org/) that is dedicated to advancing the language.

 ## Caution